Clupai8o0/JavaScript-algorithms-datastructures/08-Data Structures/README.md

 - Enqueue method accepts a value and priority, makes a new node, and puts it in the right spot based off of its priority
 - Dequeue method removes root element, returns it, and rearranges heap using priority

+# Hash Tables

+- Hash tables are used to store key-value pairs
+- They are like arrays, but the keys are not ordered
+- Unlike arrays, hash tables are fast for all of the following operations: finding values, adding new values, and removing values

+## Hash Functions

+- A function that converts a key into an index in an array
+- Hash functions need to be deterministic (same input yields same output), distribute uniformly, and be fast

+### Collisions

+- A collision occurs when a hash function returns the same index for two different keys
+- There are many strategies for dealing with collisions, but we will focus on two: separate chaining and linear probing

+#### Separate Chaining

+- With separate chaining, at each index in our array we store values using a more sophisticated data structure (e.g. an array or a linked list)
+- This allows us to store multiple key-value pairs at the same index

+#### Linear Probing

+- With linear probing, when we find a collision, we search through the array to find the next empty slot
+- Unlike with separate chaining, this allows us to store a single key-value at each index

+## Set / Get

+### Set

+- Accepts a key and a value
+- Hashes the key
+- Stores the key-value pair in the hash table array via separate chaining

+### Get

+- Accepts a key
+- Hashes the key
+- Retrieves the key-value pair in the hash table
+- If the key isn't found, returns undefined

+## Keys / Values

+### Keys

+- Loops through the hash table array and returns an array of keys in the table

+### Values

+- Loops through the hash table array and returns an array of values in the table

 # Big O

 | Type               | Insertion | Removal      | Searching | Access |